buecherpfote/buecherpfote/README.md

 ### Welcome at buecherpfote's!

 I am a passionate literature student in her mid-twenties trying to learn some coding.
-Next to my bread-and-butter job as an editor for technical and it subjects in some PR agency I spend my remaining energy in learning how to code.
+Next to my bread-and-butter job as an editor for technical and IT subjects in some PR agency I spend my remaining energy in learning how to code.
 Currently sticking my nose into node.js 🌱

 <!--
 **buecherpfote/buecherpfote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.